nDriaDev/react-tools/apps/react-tools-demo/src/markdown/useEffectDeepCompare.md

 # useEffectDeepCompare
 Custom useEffect that reexecutes EffectCallback only when deps are different in depth.
+[See demo](https://nDriaDev.io/react-tools/#/hooks/lifecycle/useEffectDeepCompare)

 ## Usage